-How could anyone not be interested in learning about the unique characteristics of ‘Helleborus niger’, also dubbed the ‘Christmas Rose’.
+There are so many unique characteristics of Hellebores and ‘Helleborus niger’, also dubbed the ‘Christmas Rose’.
 Interestingly enough, there’s no direct connection to the Christmas holiday, despite its nickname.
 This perennial evergreen does indeed bloom during the coldest seasons of the year, allowing for its name to make a little bit more sense.

 Christmas Rose | Hellebores